yonathan95/BinanceTradingBot/README.md

 ## Project structure
 We have 6 packages in our project:
 1. codeExecution - The code runner.
 Expects user input, creates the investment manager.
 Basically starts the bot.
 2. data - Holds the real time data, which is the main object that holds the candles, calculate indicators more. the package also has account balance which manages the account.
+The DataHolder class holds the box of information that's needed for each strategy, used for thread-safe implementaion.
 3. positions - Holds the position handler - which handles the current position and listen on the exit strategies.
 Selling instructions is the class that has the information we need for selling.
 4. singleton Helpers - Helper package that contains singleton classes that we use in our project.
 5. strategies - holds the main logic of the bot.
 Has the entry and exit strategies of rsi, long macd, short macd and useful constants.